Goatse Security

 Goatse Security (GoatSec) was a loose-knit, nine-person grey hat hacker group that specialized in uncovering security flaws.
 It was a division of the anti-blogging Internet trolling organization known as the Gay Nigger Association of America (GNAA).
 The group derives its name from the Goatse.cx shock site, and it chose "Gaping Holes Exposed" as its slogan.
-The website has been abandoned without an update since May 2014.
+The group’s personal website has been abandoned without an update since May 2014, with the site currently showing a blank white screen.

 In June 2010, Goatse Security obtained the email addresses of approximately 114,000 Apple iPad users.
 This led to an FBI investigation and the filing of criminal charges against two of the group's members.

 Founding

 The GNAA had several security researchers within its membership.
 According to Goatse Security spokesperson Leon Kaiser, the GNAA could not fully utilize their talents since the group believed that there would not be anyone who would take security data published by the GNAA seriously.
 In order to create a medium through which GNAA members can publish their security findings, the GNAA created Goatse Security in December 2009.